 "And does he know you're a woman?"

 "Aw hell, 'course he knows," Jane chuckled, folding her hands behind her head.
 "He's the one who swiped this here fake facial hair for me.
 Pretty good, ain't it?
 Got it from some traveling acting troupe.
 Never mind why.
 But hear this," she said, leaning forward again.
 "People in Hollow Creek know me as Jane.
 You tell a single soul that I'm Jake Wyatt, and I won't hesitate to shut you up any way I can.
 Watch this."
-She rapped the roof the carriage with the butt of her gun.
+She rapped the roof of the carriage with the butt of her gun.
 "Frost?
 Throw a slug off the east side of this here carriage, will ya?"

 He'd heard her make odder requests.
-"Certainly."
+"Yes, sir."

 "Do we have an understanding?"
 Jane said, placing the gun back into its holster.